 - If you like, you can use a Sensor with both the App and the Reader.
-To do this, you must start the Sensor with the Reader first and then scan with the App. - Performance between the Reader and App may vary depending on your Reader's software version.
-Please refer to the performance data insert that's included in the Reader Kit for Reader performance information. - Remember that FreeStyle LibreLink and Readers do not share data.
+To do this, you must start the Sensor with the Reader first and then scan with the App. - Remember that FreeStyle LibreLink and Readers do not share data.
 For complete information on a device, be sure to scan your Sensor every 8 hours with that device; otherwise, your reports will not include all your data.